 All candidates who are directly employed or intern within Programs must complete a full BRC through the Program, regardless of whether such individuals work in an unsupervised capacity.

-Volunteers must complete a BRC through EEC if they are assisting a Program regularly in an unsupervised capacity.
+Volunteers must complete a BRC through EEC if they are assisting a Program in an unsupervised capacity.

 Contractors and subcontractors and any other individual who is present in but not directly employed by a Program shall complete a BRC if they have unsupervised access to children within a Program.